MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-405-Federal-Health-Insurance-Aged-Disabled/subpart-I-Determinations-Redeterminations-Reconsiderations-Appeals-Under-Original-Medicare-Part-A-Part-B/section-405.910.md

 (4) Contain both the party's and appointed representative's name, phone number, and address;

-(5) Identify the beneficiary's Medicare health insurance claim number when the beneficiary is the party appointing a representative, or identify the Medicare National Provider Identifier number of the provider or supplier that furnished the item or service when the provider or supplier is the party appointing a representative;
+(5) Identify the beneficiary's Medicare number when the beneficiary is the party appointing a representative, or identify the Medicare National Provider Identifier number of the provider or supplier that furnished the item or service when the provider or supplier is the party appointing a representative;

 (6) Include the appointed representative's professional status or relationship to the party;